cjunwchen/installokd311/README.md

 * Master node has up to 16G memory and up to 4 vCPU.
 * Compute node has up to 8G memory and up to 1 vCPU.
 * On all nodes, base OS is RHEL(CentOS) 7.4 or later (this example is based on CentOS 7.5).

+[2]	Prepare DNS

+It is important to prepare DNS before the installation.
+The domain used in this example is f5se.io, which is a internal domain.
+Here is how DNS record according to the network diagram above.